-- 30.1 An insurer or other entity may provide commission or other compensation to an agent or other representative for the sale of a long-term care insurance policy or certificate which shall not exceed 35% of the total premium paid for that policy year. - 30.2 No entity shall provide compensation to its agents or other producers and no agent or producer shall receive compensation greater than 25% of the total premium paid for that policy year for the sale of a replacement long-term care insurance policy or certificate. - 30.3 For purposes of Section 30.0 of this regulation, "compensation" includes pecuniary or non-pecuniary remuneration or any kind relating to the sale or renewal of the policy or certificate including but not limited to bonuses, gifts, prizes, awards and finders fees.
+- 30.1 An insurer or other entity may provide commission or other compensation to an agent or other representative for the sale of a long-term care insurance policy or certificate which shall not exceed thirty-five percent (35%) of the total premium paid for that policy year. - 30.2 No entity shall provide compensation to its agents or other producers and no agent or producer shall receive compensation greater than twenty-five percent (25%) of the total premium paid for that policy year for the sale of a replacement long-term care insurance policy or certificate. - 30.3 For purposes of Section 30.0 of this regulation, "compensation" includes pecuniary or non-pecuniary remuneration or any kind relating to the sale or renewal of the policy or certificate including but not limited to bonuses, gifts, prizes, awards and finders fees.